 - 1. Discuss what was learned and intended uses of the training. - 2.
-Review the employee's assessment of the training program for its impact at the workplace and review the due date of the Post-Training Evaluation form. - 3.
+Review the employee's assessment of the training program for its impact at the workplace. - 3.
 Support the employee's use of the training at the work place.

-Prior to Three Months Following Training
+Three Months Following Training